 Any bend in the chimney or connecting fluepipe should not exceed 45°.
-90° bends are not permitted. .
+90° bends are not permitted.
 For top flue installations it is possible to sweep through the appliance by removing the internal baffle however it is recommended that you provide adequate access (e.g. easily accessible soot door).
+For rear flue connection we recommend the use of a tee section, the bottom of the tee should be capped to catch soor and debris.